pagkly/Zed/Investopedia3/Why Underwriters Are the Risk Experts of the Financial World.md

 Why Underwriters Are the Risk Experts of the Financial World
 ## What Is an Underwriter?

 An underwriter is any party that evaluates and assumes another party's risk for a fee.
 The fee paid to an underwriter often takes the form of a commission, premium, spread, or interest.
 Underwriters play a critical role in many industries in the financial world, including the mortgage industry, insurance industry, equity markets, and some common types of debt security trading.
-An individual in the position of a lead underwriter is sometimes called a [book runner](https://www.investopedia.com/terms/b/bookrunner.asp).
+An individual in the position of a lead underwriter is sometimes called a [[book runner]](https://www.investopedia.com/terms/b/bookrunner.asp).

 ### Key Takeaways